11 November 2020

 - Property inspections and appraisals may continue with appropriate social distancing.

-- Vermont real estate professionals are now able to show properties, attend inspections, appraisals, and closings.
-We can now meet with and show properties to our customers and clients, up to 25 people total at one time, with strict 6’ physical distancing.
+- Vermont real estate professionals are able to show properties, attend inspections, appraisals, and closings.
+We can meet with and show properties to our customers and clients, with strict 6’ physical distancing.
 Sequential showings must be 30 minutes apart from each other.

-- Open Houses are now permitted, for up to 25 people total at one time and with strict 6’ physical distancing.
+- Open Houses are permitted, with strict 6’ physical distancing.

 - It is mandatory that we all maintain physical distancing of 6’, wear non-medical cloth face coverings (bandanna, scarf, or non-medical mask, etc.) over nose and mouth when in the presence of others and that we avoid touching surfaces unless necessary.